 - Register for an online account if you have not done so already.
 If you applied for admission online, you can use that login for the scholarship application too.

 - You can then apply for each scholarships and/or guaranteed entrance program for which you are eligible.
 If you are a Governor’s Scholars and/or Governor's School for the Arts participant who meets GPA and test score requirements, do not apply for the Trustee's Scholarship.
 Your award is guaranteed if your admissions application is received by January 15th.
 However, all students must apply for any additional scholarships, such as the Vogt, Grawemeyer, and Brown Fellows program awards.

 - Select the scholarships and programs for which you want to apply and upload any supplemental materials.
 If required, you will be prompted to input the names and e-mail addresses of any individuals you are requesting a letter of recommendation from.

 - Once the form is entirely complete, you must click “Submit”.
-Once you submit your application, you cannot go back and make any changes to that application form.
+PLEASE NOTE: Once you submit your application, you cannot go back and make any changes to that application form.

 - January 15: Deadline to apply and submit all materials.
 You must submit the scholarship application, the admission application, and any required materials by this date to be considered.

 - March 1: Trustee’s scholarship letters will be sent at the end of February, with the intention of their arriving by March 1.

 - May 1: Deadline to accept scholarships, if awarded.

 - Some of the scholarship/guaranteed entrance programs conduct interviews.
 If you apply and are selected for interviews with one or more of these programs, you will be informed of the date and time in February.

 You must meet the minimum ACT/SAT and GPA requirements BEFORE the January 15 deadline to be eligible.
 Scores from test dates after January 15 will not be considered.

 - Write down or save your username and password.
 You can save your application while you are completing it, but you must have your username and password to log back in to access or submit it.